srijan-paul/blog/11ty/ave_intro.md

 The docs and README aren't exactly polished, but the code is well organized for the most part.

-In the coming series of posts, I will explain how I implemented the type system, and hopefully you end up learning a bit too.
+In the next post, I'll explain how I implemented the type system, and hopefully you end up taking something away from it.